Movies About Depression May Help People Understand The Illness Better

 13 Reasons Why

-One of the most publicized movies about teenage depression lately is the 2017 Netflix miniseries "13 Reasons Why" based on a young adult novel written by Jay Asher in 2007.
+One of the most publicized movies about teenage depression lately is the 2017 Netflix miniseries "13 Reasons Why", based on a young adult novel written by Jay Asher in 2007.
 This dramatic and heartbreaking story is about Hannah Baker, a high school student with depression who commits suicide but leaves recorded tapes about what she considers to be the 12 people involved in the reason why she took her life.
-The film was criticized as being too realistic, and many even said that it caused an increase in teen suicide.
-However, this is an excellent depiction of teen suicide and depression that was realistic, which is what makes it such a great movie.
+The film was criticized as being too realistic in its portrayal of suicide, and many even said that it caused an increase in teen suicide.
+However, this movie encouraged many people to engage in discussion surrounding mental health.
+Many viewers, some of whom live with mental health disorders, noticed that the movie portrayed depression that was realistic and personal.

 Little Miss Sunshine

-Another movie about mental illness is one of the best movies to watch when you're depressed.
-The film, "Little Miss Sunshine," is a more lighthearted and humorous depiction of depression that revolves around a young girl whose dysfunctional family all suffer from some type of depression except for her.
-Even though the movie includes serious subjects such as suicide and abuse, the general feeling of the film is more humor than it is drama.
-Those who suffer from depression can benefit from this movie by seeing how a family can depend on each other when they need to while those who are unfamiliar with the illness can see the subtle and not-so-subtle symptoms of depression.
+Another movie about mental illness is the film, "Little Miss Sunshine," which includes a portrayal of depression that is more lighthearted and infused with humor.
+The story revolves around a young girl whose dysfunctional family all suffer from some type of depression except for her.
+Even though the movie includes serious subjects such as suicide and abuse, the general feeling of the film centers on optimism and humor that may appeal to some who are living with depression.
+Those who live with depression can benefit from this movie by seeing how a family can depend on each other when they need to, while those who are unfamiliar with the disorder can see the subtle and not-so-subtle symptoms of depression.

-An interesting option in depression videos is the 2015 animated movie "Inside Out."
-The film is not just for kids as it gives the entire family something to think and talk about.
-This cute show is about the different emotions in a young girl's mind, which include Disgust, Fear, Anger, Sadness, and Joy.
+An interesting option in movies that include a portrayal of depression is the 2015 animated movie "Inside Out."
+The bright and color animations may make it seem tailored for kids, but even adults and older individuals can find something to think and talk about.
+This movie is about the different emotions in a young girl's mind, which include Disgust, Fear, Anger, Sadness, and Joy.
 Each of the emotions is depicted as a character, and they are shown working together to help the young girl adjust to a difficult life situation.
-This is a very well-made and modern way to look at different emotions and an excellent way to talk to younger children about their feelings.
+This is a very well-made and modern way to look at different emotions.
+It emphasizes that negative feelings such as sadness and anger, especially during adolescence, are normal.
+Further, it encourages the audience to talk about their emotions so that negative feelings do not become a persistent pattern.

 If Depression Were A Monster

-If you are just looking for a short depression video, one of the best is a film without words called, "If Depression Were a Monster," by BFMP.
-This poignant two-minute video with absolutely no spoken words communicates more about depression than most full-length and fully scripted movies.
+If you are just looking for a short movie about depression, there is a film without words called, "If Depression Were a Monster," by BFMP.
+This poignant two-minute video with absolutely no spoken words may communicate more about depression than most full-length and fully scripted movies.
 It goes through 24 hours of a young woman's life with a life-sized blue plush monster following her around that represents her depression.
 The monster shows how it feels to have such a burden following you through life.
 In one of the scenes, it shows another person with a monster who also has depression, and another has the monster giving the woman glasses of alcohol to drink to help make him go away.
-But he always stays in the background.
+This video is a deeply poignant and symbolic portrayal of depression that can help people visualize what it feels like to live with the condition.